-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade

 146) Refer to Figure 2-10.
 If the economy is currently producing at point A, what is the opportunity cost of moving to point B?